This is the character sheet for Love Live!.

 - The Smart Girl: She's noted to have excellent grades, on par with Umi.
 Unlike the former, however, this is Maki's charm point.

-- Tsundere: Type A, of the modern variety.
+- Tsundere: The Harsh type, of the modern variety.
 This clashes along with Sugar-and-Ice Personality.
 Not only is she very hard to open emotionally; when called out on it, she tends to coldly refuse it, especially if it's about wanting to be alone.
 It takes Nozomi to open her feelings to the other girls and join their scapades instead of being alone in the background.
 And although she is constantly arguing with Nico, she does care for her as well (to the point she reveals to her she wants to form a group of idols with her when they both graduate, on episode 11 of season 2).

-- In an example played for laughs, episode 6 presents the girls recording videos of themselves giving Valentine's Day chocolate to a crush; Maki's is the standard "I-It's not as though I want to give it to you!" that everyone who has seen a Tsundere anime character knows about.
+- In an example Played for Laughs, episode 6 presents the girls recording videos of themselves giving Valentine's Day chocolate to a crush; Maki's is the standard "I-It's not as though I want to give it to you!" that everyone who has seen a Tsundere anime character knows about.
 Rin even comments that she's seen this type of scene on manga.

 - On Chapter 14 of the School Idol Festival story, Nico outright calls her Mrs. Tsundere, though in the English version it's translated as "Hot-and-Cold".